jackstjean/D-DTEST/rod.md

 # Description and Abilities (Entry)
 desc: |-
+  This arcane focus is created by etching a heavy, two-foot baton with runes and sigils.
 abilities: []
 entry: |-
+  A rod normally functions as a club in addition to being an arcane focus, unless its design and materials are too awkward or delicate to wield as a weapon.
+(See [[Improvised Weapons]] in chapter 3.)

   An [[Arcane Focus]] takes a specific form and is bejeweled or carved to channel arcane magic.
 A [[Sorcerer]], [[Warlock]], or [[Wizard]] can use such an item as a [[Spellcasting Focus]].
 ---